 Now that June has arrived, we’re fully into the warmth of summer!
 Though summer can be a great time for the elderly, who tend to struggle with cold temperatures, the season can be dangerous as well.
 An elderly person’s body has a harder time adjusting, and heat can be just as threatening as cold.
 However, just because someone is elderly doesn’t mean they cannot enjoy the warm weather.
 Instead, they need to be smart about it!
 We are here to make sure you have the knowledge you need.

 Summer is one of our favorite seasons, and in our last blog, we discussed several things to keep in mind when enjoying the great outdoors.
 Our tips included monitoring hydration levels, taking time to get cool, dressing properly, using sunscreen, and investing in eye protection.
 Today, we have a few more tips that will keep you or your loved one comfortable and healthy while soaking up the June warmth.
+After reading, be sure to check out part III of our blog series on Summer Safety Tips!

 More Important Summer Safety Tips